tom-halpin/pe-dojo-book/content/001b-cast.md

 We will share in their challenges, opportunities and achievements as our story unfolds.

-This eBook has several characters which play a role throughout the story.
+This book has several characters which play a role throughout the story.
 Some of these characters were originally introduced in the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/modules/).

 Charlie has gathered the following key individuals together from across the group to lead the adoption of Product Engineering in the Universal Imports Group under a program called **Overlook**.